 After deciding on material for the debut album, demos were started in 2009, but life circumstances halted production until 2013 when Shane shut the music production company down to focus on the record.

-Shane met Beau West, the lead vocalist, through session singer Mike Priebe (who sings BGVs on the record, along with Nicelle, Mike's wife, on violin).
+Shane met Beau West, the lead vocalist, through session singer Mike Priebe (who sings BGVs on the records, along with Nicelle, Mike's wife, on strings).
 Shane and Beau had a conversation about music that lasted hours.
 The two had the same musical interests and the same vision for what they wanted to accomplish.
 After an initial meeting to review the material, Beau was invited to the studio to sing on the most challenging vocal track, Ultima Thule.
 Shane says, "Beau has that rare range and tone that sounds great anywhere on the scale.
 He could handle anything I threw at him, and had such a great attitude as well, which was critical because so much production had already been done."
 Beau says, "This music is everything I'd heard whirling around in my head sinceI was fourteen and couldn't get it out.
 Shane unlocked what was already inside and I can't wait to sing every note he writes."
-From there, Shane and Beau set course for a three year journey of finishing the recording and coming up with the brand that is now Evership.
+This set course for a three year journey of finishing the recording and hence was birthed Evership.

 On the debut album, Shane choose to play drums, keyboards, and an assortment of more obscure instruments like the Theremin and Chapman Stick, but to sub-out most of the guitar and bass work to like-minded musician friends and family.

 The earliest recording, Flying Machine, was performed by Dan Smalley on classical guitar and Brandon Vestal on electric guitar.
 However, the classically trained Rob Higginbotham performed most of the rhythm electric, acoustic and classical guitars.